 - Your ability to activate vitamin K2-activated proteins that regulate calcium decreases

 - Your absorption of magnesium decreases with age

 - The increased use of certain medications can result in magnesium deficiency

 Our Calcium with Vitamins D3 and K2 provides its nutrients in advanced forms for maximum absorption and superior bioavailability, far exceeding what you’ll find in many other bone health formulas.

 And no matter your age, absorption and bioavailability matter.

 One of Nature’s Purest and Most Absorbable Forms of Calcium

 Remember, where your calcium comes from is vitally important for purity and your body’s usability.

-I chose patented ESC® eggshell calcium for my Calcium with Vitamins D and K2 for a number of reasons:
+I chose eggshell calcium from Certified Organic eggshell for our Calcium with Vitamins D3 and K2 for a number of reasons: